How Do I Plan Financially When My Paychecks Are Inconsistent?

 Invest and explore other revenue streams

 Before you start taking more risks with your money, first get a grip on how to manage your freelance income.
-Once you have a handle on managing your income, explore your options and get educated on how to invest through retirement accounts, brokerage accounts, and potentially even through other types of businesses.
+Once you have a handle on managing your income, explore your options and get educated on how to invest, potentially even through other types of businesses.

 Even though you’re in an industry where you don’t have much control and you’re subject to the decisions of other folks, doing everything I’ve outlined above is a way for you to create a sense of control in the face of uncertainty.
 Of course, there are plenty of other non-financial practices, from breath work to talk therapy, that you can seek out to help you deal with our inherently uncertain human experience.